sparkfun/SevSeg/readme.txt

 This library allows an Arduino to easily display numbers and characters on a 4 digit 7-segment display without a separate 7-segment display controller.

+If you have feature suggestions or need support please use the github support page: https://github.com/sparkfun/SevSeg

 Original Library by Dean Reading (deanreading@hotmail.com: http://arduino.cc/playground/Main/SevenSegmentLibrary), 2012

 Improvements by Nathan Seidle, 2012

 Now works for any digital pin arrangement, common anode and common cathode displays.